optseb/c_ray_mathplot/README.md

 b) Uses mathplot to render the eye within its environment

-This simple repository builds one program, **c_ray_demo**, which opens a glTF-encoded 3D environment containing a compound eye camera and renders the view using a mathplot VisualModel called mplot::compoundray::EyeVisual.
+This simple repository builds one program, **c_ray_mathplot**, which opens a glTF-encoded 3D environment containing a compound eye camera and renders the view using a mathplot VisualModel called mplot::compoundray::EyeVisual.

-Before compiling c_ray_demo, obtain and compile NVidia Optix 8.0 and obtain, compile and `make install` compound-ray from Seb's fork:
+Before compiling c_ray_mathplot, obtain and compile NVidia Optix 8.0 and obtain, compile and `make install` compound-ray from Seb's fork:

 https://github.com/optseb/compound-ray